daikikuchi/Personal-closet/README.md

 # Personal-closet
-Keep information on clothes that I have
+App that keep information on my clothes.